graphql/graphql-spec/spec/Section 4 -- Introspection.md

 When possible implementations should preserve observable order for unordered data collections.
-For example, if a schema was produced from a source {TypeSystemDocument} then introspection of fields, input fields, arguments, enum values, directives and so on should produce the same order as found in the source.
+For example, if a schema was produced from a source {TypeSystemDocument} then introspection of fields, input fields, arguments, enum values, directives, union members, implemented interfaces and so on should produce the same order as found in the source.

 Note: This recommendation is to improve legibility and stability of schema representations.